 Yes, the Taiji dolphin hunts, the world's largest drive hunts, were brilliantly documented in the Academy Award-winning film "The Cove".

 As well as the hunts in Taiji, there are large dolphin hunts along the northern coast of Japan, and in other places such as the Solomon Islands and Peru.
-Australia for Dolphins is focussing initially on the hunts in Japan, but subsequent campaigns will extend to other places where dolphins are hunted for commercial purposes.
+AFD is focusing initially on the hunts in Japan, but subsequent campaigns will extend to other places where dolphins are hunted for commercial purposes.